 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the Scottish Ritchie family come from?
 What is the Scottish Ritchie family crest and coat of arms?
 When did the Ritchie family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Ritchie family history?

 Spelling variations of this family name include: MacRitchie, Ritchie, MacRichie and others.

-First found in Perthshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.
+First found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Ritchie research.
 Another 162 words(12 lines of text) are included under the topic Early Ritchie History in all our PDF Extended History products.

 More information is included under the topic Early Ritchie Notables in all our PDF Extended History products.

 Some of the Ritchie family moved to Ireland, but this topic is not covered in this excerpt.
 Another 122 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.